 First, I’m constantly checking the time on my phone.
 Just because.
 Because I like to know where I stand in my day, how much time I have left before I have to make supper or run out the door for work or put the kids to bed etc. I HATE being late, for anything.
 So I always like to know what time it is.
 I feel like if I can control that one aspect, of being on time, then I can keep at least some peace in my chaotic life.
 But I’m realizing lately….
 So what if I’m late?
-So what if the kids stay up a little?
+So what if the kids stay up a little (common let’s not push it)?
 Really what will happen if I make dinner a little later, or 15 minutes earlier?
 Nothing.
 It won’t be the end of the world.
 The sky won’t fall, the earth won’t shatter, nothing will change.
 So these last few weeks I’ve been trying to lighten up a little bit.
 Let the kids finish their book before bed even if it takes the extra 15 minutes.
 Take them to the park after work (BEFORE supper, What?!?!) because it’s not gonna kill anyone.
-Let myself sleep in on the weekends, because little E can make cereal/toast for himself and Z and they will survive without me for an hour or two.
+Let myself sleep in on the weekends, because Little E can make cereal/toast for himself and Z and they will survive without me for an hour or gasp even two.
 Basically just trying to lighten up a little time/schedule wise, and so far, we’re all still alive so it must be working.
 And this morning without my phone, there were still clocks around my house when it was absolutely necessary to check the time to be ok for work.
 Just not checking every 3 minutes.

 Next, I check my bank account about 2-4 times a day.
 Overkill?
 For sure.
 But I like to know where my money is and how much there is at all times.
 I have it divided into multiple accounts (probably way more than needed) to keep track of it all ( lol “it all” like there’s soo much).
-My own checking’s, savings, tax’s free. and RRSP etc. Then little E and Z each have one that I have automatic weekly transfers from my checking into theirs.
+My own checking’s, savings, tax’s free. and RRSP etc. Then Little E and Z each have one that I have automatic weekly transfers from my checking into theirs.
 Little E wants to be a paleontologist/hockey player and Z will have big dreams too for which I’m sure University isn’t cheap so I’ve started saving early.
 I’ve never bounced a cheque or missed a bill payment in my life because I’m always on top of my money.
 But still I figure I need to relax a little.
 Not enough to let things slip through my fingers and make mistakes, but common, if a transactions not there first thing in the morning?
-Doubtful anything will have changed by 2 or 5 or 9 hours later.
+Doubtful anything will have changed by 2 or 5 or even 9 hours later.
 So I can still be diligent, but not obsessive.

 Then, to top it all off, I went to make my daily coffee this AM, and that all went to shit to.
 Last Friday, I traded coffee makers with my sister R. She had recently mentioned how she really wanted a Keurig and so since it really didn’t matter to me what machine I had, I traded my barely used Keurig for her 5 year-old Tassimo.
 I just wanted her to be happy (see, good friend attribute), and like I said, coffee is coffee, and it didn’t matter to me what machine I use.
 Weellllll.
 Here I am eating my words because her machine makes poop in a mug.
 No matter what I do the sludge it produces is nasty.
 But this morning I really wanted a coffee so I decided I would suck it up and make do.
 So I poured myself a cup, and went for my creamer and that’s when I noticed I was out.
 So I figured, nope I’m not drinking this excuse for coffee without cream, I’ll just stop at Starbucks today.
 But being the brilliant human that I am, after INTENTIONALLY leaving my phone at home, remembered that since I use my app to pay, I was outta luck coffee wise today.

-And to top it off, my kids are finally spending the night at my parents tomorrow night, and of all weekends, I choose this one to put away the phone, so now I can’t make plans.
+Then to top it off, my kids are finally spending the night at my parents tomorrow night, and of all weekends, I choose this one to put away the phone, so now I can’t make plans.
 But I figure anyone who really wanted to spend time with me knows where I live.